Cycloidal Drives Are The Beating Hearts of Robotics. Here’s How You Can Easily Design One Yourself. Download For FREE.

 Introduction

-Cycloidal drive is a type of speed reducer commonly found in robotics.
-It reduces rotational speed of an electric motor whilst amplifying its torque, thus enabling it to power the joints of robotic arms.
-A striking feature of cycloidal drives is its mesmerising wobbling and meshing of its cycloidal disk.
+A cycloidal drive is a type of speed reducer commonly used in robotics.
+It decreases the rotational speed of an electric motor while increasing its torque, making it ideal for powering the joints in robotic arms.
+One notable feature of cycloidal drives is the unique wobbling and meshing motion of the cycloidal disc, which is both functional and visually distinctive.

-Nevertheless, this article aims to provide a detailed explanation of the working principle behind a cycloidal drive and a design tutorial for designing a 48:1 cycloidal drive in Fusion360 Cad Modelling Software.
+This article aims to provide a comprehensive explanation of the working principle of a cycloidal drive, along with a step-by-step tutorial for designing a 48:1 cycloidal drive using Fusion360 CAD modeling software.

 Working Principles

-At the heart of a cycloidal drive, there is a disk with cycloidal profile mounted off-center from the input shaft and as the shaft rotates, it is forced to mesh against a series of cylindrical pins positioned equally along its peripherals (Figure 1b).
-There is one extra cylindrical pin (49 pieces) with respect to the number of teeth (48 teeth) on the disk such that the disk lags by one tooth for every one complete revolution of the shaft.
-For the disk to return to its original position, the shaft needs to revolve 48 times.
+At the core of a cycloidal drive is a disk with a cycloidal profile, mounted off-center on the input shaft.
+As the shaft rotates, the disk meshes with a series of cylindrical pins evenly distributed around its perimeter (Figure 1b).
+The system includes one extra pin (49 pins) compared to the number of teeth on the disk (48 teeth), causing the disk to lag by one tooth with each full rotation of the shaft.
+For the disk to return to its original position, the shaft must complete 48 full revolutions.

 Figure 1. a) Eccentric nut with 0.5mm eccentricity to the right and mounted onto D-cut shaft from stepper motor. b) Cycloidal disk offset by 0.5mm and meshing cylindrical pin on one side.

-As the disk wobbles and slowly revolves, it pushes against another set of 5 pins that are connected to a load bearing plate and enable the load bearing plate to revolves concentrically with respect to the cycloidal drive (Figure 2a).
-The load bearing disk is also the output shaft that can be connected to other external structures inside robotic arm to transfer the amplified torque to the structures that needed it (Figure 2b).
+As the disk wobbles and slowly rotates, it presses against another set of 5 pins connected to a load-bearing plate, allowing the plate to rotate concentrically with the cycloidal drive (Figure 2a).
+This load-bearing plate also serves as the output shaft, which can be connected to other components within a robotic arm to transfer the amplified torque to where it is needed (Figure 2b).

 Figure 2. a) Load pin (red) being pushed around shaft while the cycloidal disk wobbles and rotate below. b) The load pin transfer torque to a load plate (transparent) where secondary structures can be mounted on.